KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.

-The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.
+The intended use-case for this extension is when light contribution values are expected to go above 1.0 and the output values shall be mapped to an output range that retains hue.

 When using this extension it is recommended that the dynamic range is kept between 0 and 10 000 lumen/m2 in order to utilize the range of the Perceptual Quantizer.
 This can for instance be done by exporters by scaling light contributions values.